 Following this, two of the students undertook work experience with Hydraulics Online as part of the university’s business outreach programme.
 One later returned to assist with a key marketing programme and further extend his skills; it proved to be time well spent as he secured permanent, full time employment with a global brand shortly afterwards.

-As Hydraulics Online gains increasing external recognition, so Helen finds herself invited to speak at local and regional events.
+When Hydraulics Online began gaining increasing external recognition back in 2017, so Helen found herself invited to speak at local and regional events.

 She was asked to share the Hydraulics Online ‘story’ at the 2018 International Festival of Business in Liverpool as the Federation of Small Businesses’ North West Business Exporter of the Year.
 Being told that delegates found Helen’s presentation “inspirational” filled the whole team with further vigour to support other businesses in making the leap to be successful international traders.
 Read more here >